ningzhangfisk/CSCI241/Slides/backtracking.md

 # 3. A Generic Template for Backtracking
 ~~~~
 res = []                                              // global variable to store all the results that meet the requirement(base condition)
 curr = []                                             // global variable to store the current result
-backtrack(res, curr, elements){           // elements is the list of the elments we can select
+backtrack(res, curr, elements, index){                // elements is the list of the elments we can select
     if(base condition is true){                       // find a group of elements as one result
         res.add(curr)                                 // add the current result/path
         return
     }
     for(i=index;i<len(elements);i++){                 // enumerate elements we can select.
 Not all the elements are selectable(i is not always 0).
         if(selection condition is true){
           curr.add(elements[i])                       // select element
-          backtracking(res, curr, elements)     // backtracking
+          backtracking(res,curr,elements,index+1)     // backtracking
           curr.remove(last_element)                   // undo selection
       }
     }
 }
-backtrack(res, curr_re, elements)
+backtrack(res, curr_re, elements, 0)
 ~~~~

 # 4. Backtracking algorithm in three steps
 The basic idea of the backtracking algorithm is to search for the solution of the problem in a `depth-first search` manner, based on the conditional constraints that generate the child nodes.
-When it is found that the current node no longer satisfies the solution conditions, it "backtracks" and tries other paths.
+When it is found that the current node no longer satisfies the constraints, it "backtracks" and tries other paths.
 + Step 1: draw a decision tree for the search process and determine the search path based on the decision tree
-+ Step 2: detemine the termination conditions of the recursion and what to be executed when the recursion terminates
++ Step 2: detemine the base/termination conditions of the recursion and what to be executed when the recursion terminates
-+ Step 3: Translate the decision tree and termination conditions into code.
++ Step 3: translate the decision tree and base conditions into code.
   - 3.1 Declair the backtracking function (specify the functionality, parameters, return value, etc.)
   - 3.2 Implement/Define the backtracking function (give the constraints, select element, recursive search, and undo the selection part).
   - 3.3 Define recursive termination conditions (give recursive termination conditions and how to handle recursive termination)

-## 4.1 Specify all the possible paths
+## 4.1 Specify solution candidates
 + Decision trees are a great tool to help us make sense of the search process.
-We can draw a decision tree of the search process, based on which we can help us determine the search scope and the corresponding search path.
+We can draw a decision tree(at least part of it when the size of the problem is large) of the search process, based on which we can help us determine the search scope and the corresponding search path.
-## 4.2 Specify termination conditions
+## 4.2 Specify termination conditions for recursion
 + The termination condition of the backtracking algorithm is also the bottom level of the decision tree, i.e., the condition that no more choices can be made is reached.
 + The termination condition of the backtracking function is generally given as depth, leaf nodes, non-leaf nodes (including the root node), all nodes, etc. And you also need to give the following steps under the termination condition, such as outputting the answer, putting the current eligible result into the final result set, etc.